artur-gajewski/GoogleWeather/README.md

-# GooleWeather module for Zend Framework 2
+# GoogleWeather module for Zend Framework 2

 This module provides a way to obtain weather forecast for a given city and use view helper to display taht information on your view scripts.